KSteenbergen/h-CoV-19-Variant-of-Concern-Browser-Programming-Final-Project/README.md

   * A gene-level display of all the variant mutations found on each of the genes.

-Due to the ever-evolving nature of this virus, this tool displays the most common 5 variants as of April 23, 2021.
+Due to the ever-evolving nature of this virus, this tool displays the most common 5 variants as of May 1, 2021.
 The variants are denoted using their PANGO nomenclature, but countries of origin will be referenced as well (ex.
 "B.1.1.7(UK)").

 ## Usage:
 This application requires users to be connected to the JHU bioinformatics server.